svashish305/event-ticket-service/README.md

 # Event Ticket Service

 A project to demonstrate event ticketing system built using FastApi and PostgreSQL.
+It uses SQLAlchemy as ORM layer and alembic for running database migrations.
+Deployed locally using docker.

 ## Setup Instructions